Poihipi Power Station

 The Poihipi Power Station is a geothermal power station owned and operated by Contact Energy.
-It is located on Poihipi Road near Taupo in New Zealand.
+It is located on Poihipi Road near Taupō in New Zealand.

 The plant produces around 350 GWh pa, utilising geothermal steam from the Wairakei field, and is operated as part of the Wairakei geothermal system.

 Development

 The station has had an extraordinarily contentious history.
-In the beginning, Alistair McLachlan and his wife Ava Marie ran a sheep farm for their Waituruturu trust, but also a greenhouse to grow roses and orchids in "artificial monsoon" conditions enabled by geothermal heat: approximately two square kilometres of their land overlay the Wairakei geothermal field.
+In the beginning, Alistair McLachlan and his wife Ava Marie ran a sheep farm for their Waituruturu trust, but also a greenhouse to grow roses and orchids in "artificial monsoon" conditions enabled by geothermal heat: approximately two square kilometres of their land overlaid the Wairakei geothermal field.
 Their Waituruturu trust joined with Mercury Network (wholly owned subsidiary of Mercury Energy) to form a joint venture, Mercury Geotherm Limited, (33% owned by the McLauchlans, or 49% according to the N.Z.
 Herald, 11 January 2005) and Poihipi Land Limited, wholly owned by MGL.
 Some land was for the power station, the rest remained as farmland.